filipecalegario/awesome-generative-ai/README.md

 * [lucidrains/DALLE2-pytorch](https://github.com/lucidrains/DALLE2-pytorch): Implementation of DALL-E 2, OpenAI's updated text-to-image synthesis neural network, in Pytorch
 * [DALL-E 2’s Failures Are the Most Interesting Thing About It - IEEE Spectrum](https://spectrum.ieee.org/openai-dall-e-2): paper by Eliza Strickland
+* [DALL·E 2](https://openai.com/dall-e-2/): OpenAI system, evolution of the DALL-E launched in Jan 2021, that can create realistic images and art from a description in natural language.

 ### Latent Diffusion